Shannon Hall

 Shannon Hall (born April 18, 1970) is an American former professional boxer, kickboxer, professional wrestler, and bodybuilder.
 She was the first ever Toughwoman World Champion and competed on American Gladiators as Dallas.
 She has also worked as a professional boxer in the IFBA Boxing League and a professional wrestler for WWF.
 She has competed on ESPN as a fitness competitor, starred in two boxing pay-per-views and one wushu martial arts pay per view, featured in Sports Illustrated, Muscle & Fitness and USA Today.
-In 2023 she was inducted into the United States Martial Arts Hall of Fame as a master Pugilist.
+In 2023 Shannon was inducted into the United States Martial Arts Hall of Fame as a master Pugilist and Indomitable Spirit, then in April 2025 presented with a Black Belt in Kongo Do MMA under her sensei, Harold Diamond.